How to address a cover letter without name?

 There is no point in sending the cover letter to the CEO or founders because they are not the ones who usually handle the recruitment process.

 Also Read: How to address a cover letter?

-How to Address a Cover Letter If You Don’t Have a Name?
+How to Address a Cover Letter Without a Name?

 A cover letter for a job is not similar to a letter to a friend.

-A cover letter’s purpose is to impress the hiring manager to score an interview.
+The purpose of a cover is to impress the hiring manager with your professional expertise to score an interview.

 But addressing cover letters with no name may get rejected by the recruiters.

-According to a survey, 92% of managers prefer to have some kind of address in the cover letter as opposed to only 8% of hiring managers who are okay with no address at all.
+According to a survey, 92% of managers prefer some kind of address in the cover letter as opposed to only 8% of hiring managers who are okay with no address at all.

-We understand how important it is to know how to write a cover letter without a name from these statistics.
+We understand how important it is to know how to write a cover letter without a name as per these statistics.

-Address the Cover Letter With “Dear Hiring Manager”
+1. Address the Cover Letter with “Dear Hiring Manager”